 I initially didn’t want to niche down because I like writing about so many things.
 But labeling myself a “personal finance writer” and leaning into my greatest knowledge base helps me attract clients searching for that expertise.
 It also helps my network think of me for referrals.

 Finance, health, and law are all lucrative niches that always seem to have open writing opportunities.
 They each cover complex topics that have a major impact on readers’ lives, so expertise from writers and editors is crucial.

 I don’t have a certification, such as a Certified Financial Planner™ or CPA, but those would add authority and boost your value as a niche writer.
 Legal blogs often want to see a law degree or education in addition to experience writing about law.

 Through full-time jobs and freelance side gigs over the years, I developed strong relationships with editors and fellow writers.

 Networking has never been my strong point.
-I developed relationships instead on the strength of my work — I turned in clean copy, met deadlines and proposed good ideas.
+I developed relationships instead of the strength of my work — I turned in clean copy, met deadlines, and proposed good ideas.
 When my friends and colleagues knew I was available for work, they were happy to refer me to clients and pass opportunities my way.

 No matter how much you’re getting paid for your work now, put your full effort behind it.
-Showing up and doing a killer job will set you up to see referrals roll in — so you can eventually be picky and feel confident negotiating rates you deserve.
+Showing up and doing a killer job will set you up to see referrals roll in — so you can eventually be picky and feel confident negotiating higher rates.